a6enez3r/jval/README.md

 by default logging level is set to `ERROR` to change this and see details on which parameters failed you can set up logger as:
 ```
 import logging
-from validateJSON import logger as validator_logger
+from validate_json import logger as validator_logger
 validator_logger.setLevel(logging.INFO)
-from validateJSON import JSONValidator
+from validate_json import JSONValidator
 # init validator
 v = JSONValidator()
 # pass JSON & data schema to validator